 Must be non-negative.
+Must not exceed the maximum deduplication time (see ledger configuration

 - min_ledger_time_abs - google.protobuf.Timestamp

 - Lower bound for the ledger time assigned to the resulting transaction.
 Note: The ledger time of a transaction is assigned as part of command interpretation.
 Use this property if you expect that command interpretation will take a considerate amount of time, such that by the time the resulting transaction is sequenced, its assigned ledger time is not valid anymore.
 Must not be set at the same time as min_ledger_time_rel.
 Optional

 - min_ledger_time_rel

 - google.protobuf.Duration